Bald1nh0/terraform-provider-passbolt/docs/resources/folder.md

 ### Optional

 - `folder_parent` (String) Name of the parent folder to create this one under.
-If omitted, creates a top-level folder.
-- `personal` (Boolean) Whether the folder is a personal folder.
-Computed; do not set manually.
+If omitted, the folder will be created at the top level.
+If set, this must be a valid folder name (not empty).

 ### Read-Only

 - `id` (String) The UUID of the Passbolt folder.
+- `personal` (Boolean) Whether the folder is a personal folder.
+Always false for Terraform-created folders.